ShimilSAbraham/Coding-Tutorial/README.md

-# It's Coding-Tutorial or Hotkeys
+# It's either Coding-Tutorial or Hotkeys